A herniated disc affects 1 in 50 people.

 It usually appears between the ages of 30 and 50.
 Depending on the severity of the hernia and the debilitating effects for the patient, the condition often requires surgery.

-Yoga is not the obvious option, but in many cases it has a range of benefits for patients.
+Yoga is not the obvious option, but in many cases it has a range of benefits for patients, even those with arthritis.

 Find yoga classes near me!